 However, most people seeking a loan, whether for personal or business purposes, tend to treat the whole process as a transactional sale.
 They often make quick decisions and don’t know what to ask regarding their loan structuring options.

-That is why many miss out on potential savings and better deals in their loan.
-It must be noted there isn’t one steadfast rule in structuring one’s loan that is applicable for every scenario.
+That is why many miss out on potential savings and better deals on their loan.
+It must be noted there isn’t one steadfast rule in structuring one’s loan that is applicable to every scenario.
 But there are features which you should not overlook.